Updated September 18, 2019

 Attractions that Transform for Halloween Time

-Guardians of the Galaxy – MISSION: Breakout! transforms into “Monsters After Dark” each day at 5:00pm.
-Any FASTPASS that you pull with a return window starting at 5:00pm or after will allow you to enjoy the Monsters After Dark version of the attraction.
-FASTPASSES with return windows that start prior to 5:00pm will allow you to enjoy the regular attraction.
+Guardians of the Galaxy – MISSION: Breakout! transforms into “Monsters After Dark” each day at 4:00pm.
+Any FASTPASS that you pull with a return window starting at 4:00pm or after will allow you to enjoy the Monsters After Dark version of the attraction.
+FASTPASSES with return windows that begin prior to 4:00pm will allow you to enjoy the regular attraction.

 Details for Halloween Time